CyberFlameGO/svnpython/Doc/library/logging.rst

    The extensions are date-and-time based, using the strftime format ``%Y-%m-%d_%H-%M-%S`` or a leading portion thereof, depending on the rollover interval.

-   When computing the next rollover time for the first time (when the handler is created), the last modification time of an existing log file, or else the current time, is used to compute when the next rotation will occur.

    If the *utc* argument is true, times in UTC will be used; otherwise local time is used.